kotlin-orm/ktorm/hexo-docs/source/en/schema-definition.md

 ## Extend More Data Types

 Sometimes, Ktorm built-in data types may not satisfy your requirements.
-For example, you may want to save a json column to a table, many relational databases have supported json data type, but raw JDBC haven't yet, nor Ktorm doesn't support it by default.
+For example, you may want to save a JSON column to a table, many relational databases have supported JSON data type, but raw JDBC haven't yet, nor Ktorm doesn't support it by default.
 Now you can do it by yourself:

 ```kotlin
 class JsonSqlType<T : Any>(type: java.lang.reflect.Type, val objectMapper: ObjectMapper)